Aug

 The medical textbooks are not very clear on what causes high blood pressure.
 With renal causes (narrowing of a renal artery) a stent can be placed, the cause is treated and the blood pressure normalizes.
 As indicated, essential hypertension is the name for the majority of other cases of high blood pressure where officially no cause is known.
 Patients are usually put on life-long antihypertensive medications, often several drugs in combination, to bring the blood pressure down to 120 over 80.

-Despite the notion that we do not know the cause of high blood pressure, we do know that a number of factors can contribute to developing high blood pressure: too much salt in the diet, too much nicotine from smoking and too much alcohol consumption.
+Despite the notion that we do no know the cause of high blood pressure, we do know that a number of factors can contribute to developing high blood pressure: too much salt in the diet, too much nicotine from smoking and too much alcohol consumption.

 A lack of nitrates from green vegetables can cause high blood pressure as well.
 Nitrates are necessary for the body to produce nitric oxide, a powerful messenger that dilates blood vessels lowering blood pressure.
 It is produced every second by the lining inside the walls of your arteries.
 Greens and vegetables, particularly beets, provide nitrates for nitric oxide production.

-Nitric oxide, along with omega-3-fatty acid and prostaglandins are important in relaxing the arterial walls, thus lowering high blood pressure.
 We also know that in diabetes and obesity high blood pressure is very common, because inflammatory substances circulate in the blood, which interfere with the normal production of the blood pressure lowering nitric oxide.

 Treating high blood pressure with the conventional drugs will mask the real underlying causes.